 Tuttle – the former Tottenham Hotspur defender and Millwall boss was appointed manager and swiftly set about building the fitness of the squad and replacing those that left with KC.
 Whilst results briefly improved, Bracknell ultimately only won two games all season and were relegated to the Hellenic League with no chance of reprieve.

-During this period, Bracknell did loan several young players from Reading, one being Michael Hector who made his Championship debut for the club this season.
+During this period, Bracknell did loan several young players from Reading, one being Michael Hector who made his Championship debut for the club in January 2014.

 Steve McClurg & Richard Whitty – 2010 to 2011